JPL13/Project-1/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using the most recent  3 years of Stack Overflow data from 2018 to 2020 to better understand:
+For this project, I was interestested in using the most recent  3 years of Stack Overflow data from 2018 to 2020 to better understand

-1. How other developers suggested breaking into the field (what education to pursue)?
+Data Scientists, Data Engineers, Data Analysts and Software Developers:

-2. What factors about an individual contributed to salary?
+1. What are the trends in the job market?
+Are data-related jobs rapidly increasing?
-3. How bias played a role in the suggestions of developers for how to break into the field?
+2. Are there any difference between Data Scientists, Data Engineers, Data Analysts and Software Developers in terms of salary?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
+3. How satisfied are they?
+How many want to leave their current job?
+What factors are the most important for them when it comes to choosing a new job?
-5. How were bootcamps assisting with increasing diversity in tech careers?
+4. What languages did they use the most?

 ## File Descriptions <a name="files"></a>